Importance of Email Security (6 Benefits of Email Encryption)

-You already know that the message you sent can be modified, but then there is one more thing which is possible with the massages you send.
+You already know that the message you sent can be modified, but then there is one more thing that is possible with the messages you send.
 Messages can be saved, altered, and then re-sent later on.
 One can get an authentic message first, and then receive fake messages which appear to be official later on.
 The recipient cannot tell whether the email message which has been sent to him is altered.
 In case the message was just deleted they will not even know that it had ever been sent.
 Encryption services make use of expiration times and timestamps, ransom session keys, and one-time use passwords as they are immediately discarded to reduce the risk of message reply.

 4. Avoid Identity Theft

 It's not abnormal to get emails that contain sensitive information from your employers.
 However, if the information is sent via unencrypted email, individuals are left extremely vulnerable to identity theft.
 If any person gets hold of your username as well as password which you use to get to your email servers, he or she can read the emails which you send and also send false email messages on your behalf.
 This is referred to as identity theft and can be avoided if you go in for email encryption.

 5. Unprotected Backups